 - Additional time and process changes: Many HOAs currently use third-party services that complete a standard lender questionnaire.
 These third-party services may not be able to provide these newly requested items, so additional time and process changes may be necessary to connect with the HOA.

 Impact on relocating employees trying to sell a home

-- Home sale challenges: Relocating employees who own an apartment that does not meet these new eligibility requirements may struggle to sell their home.
+- Home sale challenges: Relocating employees who own a condo that does not does not meet these new eligibility requirements may struggle to sell their home.

-- Buyer financing challenges: A buyer of the relocating employee’s apartment may face the challenges mentioned above when trying to obtain financing.
+- Buyer financing challenges: A buyer of the relocating employee’s condo may face the challenges mentioned above when trying to obtain financing.

 Supporting Your Relocating Employees

-At the time of writing, there has not been communication from Freddie Mac, FHA or VA.
-Employers should be aware that their relocating employees may face additional challenges when buying or selling an apartment.
+At the time of this writing, there has not been communication from Freddie Mac, FHA, or VA.
+Employers should be aware that their relocating employees may face additional challenges when buying or selling a condo.
 SIRVA has an experienced team that will help guide your relocating employees through the home buying and selling process in light of the new requirements.

-To learn more about how the new requirements for apartment projects may affect you and your relocating employees, contact us at MortgageClientServices@sirva.com or reach out to your SIRVA representative.
+To learn more about how the new requirements for condo projects may impact you and your relocating employees, contact us at MortgageClientServices@sirva.com or reach out to your SIRVA representative.